-Julie Green, professor of art at Oregon State University, lives in the beautiful Willamette Valley with her husband Clay Lohmann and their small cat, Mini.
-Half of each year, usually winter months, is spent on The Last Supper.
+Julie Green, professor of art at Oregon State University, lives in the Willamette Valley with husband Clay Lohmann and their small cat, Mini.
+Half of each year, usually winter months, is spent painting The Last Supper.

-Green’s egg tempera is included in the 7th edition of A World of Art published by Prentice Hall.
-She has had thirty solo exhibitions in the U.S. and abroad, been featured in The New York Times, a Whole Foods mini-documentary, National Public Radio, Ceramics Monthly and Gastronomica, and recently received the Joan Mitchell Foundation Grant for Painters and Sculptors.
+A recipient of the Joan Mitchell Foundation Grant for Painters and Sculptors and the Hallie Ford Foundation Fellowship, Green’s egg tempera is included in A World of Art published by Prentice Hall.
+Green has had thirty two exhibitions in the U.S. and abroad, and been featured in The New York Times, a Whole Foods mini-documentary, National Public Radio, Ceramics Monthly and Gastronomica.
 Julie Green is represented by Upfor in Portland, Oregon.

 Professor of Art